ConvertKit/ConvertKitSDK-PHP/README.md

 |-------------|-------------|--------------------|--------------|
 | 1.x         | v3          | API Key and Secret | 7.4+         |
 | 2.x         | v4          | OAuth              | 8.0+         |

+Refer to [this guide](MIGRATION.md) for changes when upgrading to the v2 SDK.

 ## Composer